Karamo Brown

 Karamo Karega Brown (born November 2, 1980) is an American television host, reality television personality, author, actor, and activist.
-Brown began his career in 2004 on the MTV reality show The Real World: Philadelphia, becoming the first openly gay black man cast on a reality show.
+Brown began his career in 2004 on the MTV reality show The Real World: Philadelphia.
 He currently stars as the culture expert in the Netflix series Queer Eye.

 In September 2022, Brown began hosting an eponymous talk show titled Karamo for NBCUniversal.

 Personal life

-Brown was born in Houston, Texas and has three older sisters.
+Brown was born in Houston and has three older sisters.
 He is of Jamaican and Cuban descent.
 He came out as gay at age 15.
 Brown grew up in Coral Springs, Florida and graduated from Marjory Stoneman Douglas High School in Parkland in 1999.
-Following the shooting at the school in 2018, Brown became an active member of the Never Again MSD movement started by the students, advocating for new gun control legislation.
-He graduated from Florida A&M University, a historically black university, and worked in social services for nearly a decade after The Real World.
+He graduated from Florida A&M University, a historically black university, and has worked in social services.

-In 2007, Brown was notified that he was the father of a ten-year-old boy, Jason, receiving custody of him that year.
-Brown adopted Jason's half-brother Chris in 2010.
-Brown moved to Los Angeles with his two sons in 2011 where they currently reside.
-In May 2018, Brown became engaged to his partner of eight years, director Ian Jordan.
+In 2007, Brown was notified that he was the father of a ten-year-old boy, and he received custody of him that year.
+Brown adopted his son's half-brother in 2010; he moved to Los Angeles with his two sons in 2011, where they currently reside.
+In May 2018, Brown became engaged to director Ian Jordan.
 They split amicably around June 2020.
+On May 15, 2021, Karamo began dating photographer Carlos Medel.